melowntech/vts-browser-js/README.md

 ### Build from code

-And of course you can build vts-browser-js library from source code.
+And of course you can build The VTS Browser JS Library from source code.

 #### Build system
 The build system uses [webpack module bundler](http://webpack.github.io/).